Heisenberg0712/Movie-App/README.md

 # flutterapp

-This Project was made to practice the concepts of layout in widgets.
+This Project was made to practice the concepts of layout in flutter.
 I learnt the usage of many widgets while developing this movie app.
 I have also applied neumorphic design in the ui.

 ## Screenshots